r-dube/pickingflowers/sweden.md

 # Exploiting Sweden's legal system
 As in many functioning democracies, Sweden separates its legislative, judicial and executive branches of government.
 Following a 2019 law that allows a security-based exclusion of vendors from Swedish national infrastructure, Sweden's telecom regulator barred Huawei from Sweden's 5G network.
-Exploiting Sweden's separation of the branches of government, Huawei is using the legal system to preserve its penetration of Telecom operators in Sweden.
+Exploiting Sweden's separation of the branches of government, Huawei is using the legal system to preserve its operations in Sweden.

 ## Gui Minhai and Sweden-China governmental relations
 Starting around 2015 Sweden-China governmental relations had been on a down swing.